johnno1962/XprobePlugin/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-This License only applies until the 18th June 2014 when the library will expire once I've decided what to do with it!
+This License only applies until the 18th June 2014 when the library will expire.
+By then, I'll have decided exactly what to do with it!

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.